texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 - The next button is the **upload** button.
 Once you've verified that your code works, selecting this button will upload the code to the robot.

 - The next button is the **new** button.
-You'll use this to create new scratch programs.
+You'll use this to create new programs.

 - The next button is the **open** button.
 You can use this to open up any scratch files that are located on your computer.